Women in Nazi Germany: Fashion

 Fashion for women in Nazi Germany was problematic for Nazi officials.
 The Nazi government wanted to propagandize the "Aryan" woman.
 In various posters and other forms of media, this ideal Nazi woman was strong, fertile, and wore historically traditional German clothing.
-However, Nazi officials also did not want to hinder the German clothing or fashion industries from creating profit, as the government also sought to create a consumerist society based for the most part on German domestic products.
+However, Nazi officials also did not want to hinder the German clothing or fashion industries from making profits, as the government also sought to create a consumerist society based for the most part on German domestic products.
 These differences in goals often led to disparities in what was considered fashionable, nationalistic, and politically correct for women in Nazi Germany.

 However, although there was disagreement over how to ideally fashion German "Aryan" women, anti-Semitic, anti-American, and anti-French Nazi rhetoric played a key part in molding German women's fashion ideology.
 The Nazis severely criticized the Western fashions of the 1920s, claiming the Jazz Flapper fashion to be "French-Dominated" and "severely Jewish."
 Additionally, the Nazi Party was strictly against the Flapper style because they felt it masculinized women and created an immoral ideal.
-Since Nazi propaganda was reliant on shunning women to the private sphere as housewives and mother figures, the want to abolish 1920s fashion in Nazi Germany was logical.
+The desire to abolish 1920s fashion in Nazi Germany was consistent with Nazi propaganda which was insistent on limiting women to the private sphere as housewives and mother figures.

-Yet, while the Nazi government sought to create a maternal ideal for the Aryan woman, they also sought financial gain from the textile industry.
-While Hitler urged women to consume, he concluded that women must only consume German products.
-The creation of a German Fashion Institute that sought to create a Western high fashion niche market created varying opinions on how fashion and Nazi politics should interact.
+While the Nazi government sought to create a maternal ideal for the Aryan woman, they also sought financial gain from the textile industry.
+While Hitler urged women to buy more products, he stipulated that women must only consume German products.
+The creation of the German Fashion Institute (Deutsches Modeamt) sought to create a Western high-fashion niche market, creating varying opinions on how fashion and Nazi politics should interact.